RevenueCat/docs/docs/getting-started/entitlements/android-products.md

 ### Add non-consumable products

-If you want your users to be able to purchase a certain In-App product at most once (for example, for a lifetime purchase), you need to let us know when adding the product in the RC dashboard.
+If you want your users to be able to purchase a certain In-App product only once (for example, a lifetime purchase), you need to configure the product as a non-consumable when creating it in the RC dashboard.

 ![](/images/non-consumable-android-support.png "non-consumable-android-support.png")